granolocks/gabekoss.com/content/notes/writing_with_vim.md

 This turns on the spell check feature of `vim` and sets it check against the English US dictionary file.

-Mispelled words will be highlighted.
-There are many features to the spellchecker which can be accessed in `:help spell`.
-Realistically I use only a fraction of the features of the spellchecker to do 99% of what I need.
+Misspelled words will be highlighted.
+There are many features to the spell checker which can be accessed in `:help spell`.
+Realistically I use only a fraction of the features of the spell checker to do 99% of what I need.

-`]s`,`[s`: Hop to previous/next mispelled word.
+`]s`,`[s`: Hop to previous/next misspelled word.

 `z=`: Show a list of suggested spellings.
-Run this when the cursor is over a mispelled word.
+Run this when the cursor is over a misspelled word.

 `zg`: Add this word to the custom dictionary.
 This dictionary is location in `~/.vim/spell/en.utf-8.add`.
-Words added here will no longer show up as mis-spelled. this file can be editted directly to prune or add words.
+Words added here will no longer show up as mis-spelled. this file can be edited directly to prune or add words.

 ## Formatting Text with `gq`